sindresorhus/first-chunk-stream/readme.md

 *Required*
 Type: `function`

-The function that gets the required `options.firstChunkSize` bytes.
+The function that gets the required `options.chunkLength` bytes.

 ## License